LegendArtur/10x-ai-game/README.md

 - **Firewalls (F):** Robust against incoming attacks but less effective at dealing damage.

 ### Unit Health:
 Each unit begins with a health level ranging from 0 to 9.
 All units start with full health (9).
 If a unit's health drops to or below 0, it's removed from the board.
-If your AI's health reaches 0, you lose the game.
+If your AI's health reaches 0, you lose the game!

 **Master the Art of Strategy and Conquer the Digital Battlefield!**